Switzerland Study Visa Requirements for Indian Students in 2026

 • School or university’s no objection certificate

-Students applying for a Switzerland Study Visa will have to make a payment of CHF 88 or INR 9.5 K (as per the exchange rate on 18 Aug 2025).
+Students applying for a Switzerland Study Visa will have to make a payment given below, as per the current exchange rate.
 In case one needs a visa outside of working hours or an accelerated visa, he/she will have to shell out an extra amount for the same.
 This will be up to 50% over the standard amount.
+The complete details on Switzerland's long-term study visa are given below.

 How to Apply for a Switzerland Study Visa?